QuentinOchem/ada-spark-rfcs/considered/rfc-borrow.md

 reference to an object that is not ref-counting.
 This is fundamentally a safety risk, as there's no way to ensure that the memory will not be accessed after all the other object are dereferenced.
-It's however possible, as long as the pointer type is declared with the right attributes, possibly together with refcounting capabilities:
+It's however possible, as long as the pointer type is declared with the right attributes:

 ```
-   type A is limited access Cell
-      with Smart_Access => (Weak_Alias);
+   type A is access all Cell with Safe_Access => (Weak_Alias);
 ```

+Note that Weak_Alias implies Alias.

 Adding this capabilty to a pointer allows for a new kind of assignment, 'Weak_Alias: